grassrootseconomics/docs.grassecon.org/docs/edu/training.md

 1. Local economies - the communities we live in and our relationship to money
-2. Community Inclusion Currency Creation - Social, political, and technical aspects of starting a CIC.
+2. Community Asset Voucher Creation - Social, political, and technical aspects of starting a CAV.
 Defining local commitments for redemption
-3. Introducing CICs to the rest of community and world - Community engagement - Growing, using and maintaining a CIC
+3. Introducing CAVs to the rest of community and world - Community engagement - Growing, using and maintaining a CAV
 4. Review and implement practical next steps